All about Carers Payment for aged care

 • Score high enough on the Adult Disability Assessment Determination 2018 (ADAT)

-The ADAT involves two questionnaires, one answered by the carer and the other by a health professional.
+The ADAT involves two questionnaires – one answered by the carer and the other by a health professional.
 Responses to questions about the amount of care required for activities such as mobility, communication, hygiene, eating and cognitive and behavioural considerations, are used to calculate the ADAT score.

 The Department of Social Services has produced this guide for answering the ADAT questionnaire: 3.6.9.70 Answering the ADAT questionnaire | Social Security Guide (dss.gov.au)

-The Carers Payment is means tested.
-To receive the Carers Payment, both you and the person you are caring for must meet income and asset requirements, which are adjusted each year.
+Yes, it is.
+Both you and the person you are caring for must meet income and asset requirements, which are adjusted each year.

 Here is more information about current income and asset limits: Income and assets test for Carer Payment – Carer Payment – Services Australia